vuejs/vetur/rfcs/002-monorepo-support.md

 The TypeScript is support multile project in one server.
 It will make one Project to one TLS.
 It is based on `tsconfig.json` location.
-Because only TS feature needs this feature at the moment,
+Because only TypeScript/JavaScript feature needs this feature at the moment,

 Example: https://github.com/angular/vscode-ng-language-service
 PS.
-Slightly different is that the project relies entirely on TS plugins.
+In this example from angular, Slightly different is that the project relies entirely on TS plugins.
 Similar PR: https://github.com/vuejs/vetur/pull/1734

 #### Benefits